 I could not help but think, as I was reading that, that these fellows sound like evolutionists trying to establish 'fact' from obscure, uncertain, observations. ("Reason to think..."
 "Apparently..."
 "Indicates...")

 Now listen to this quote from page 12 of the same book:

 'Between the two evenings' is usually taken to mean between sundown and dark, a period of about an hour or so.
 This may be correct as far as the original Passover instructions were concerned.
 At least some later Jewish groups interpreted the original instructions this way, including the Karaites and the Samaritans.
 However, such a narrow definition is possible only where a small number of animals are slain or where all can be slain at the same time, as was the case in the original Passover.

 I think that is a remarkable admission, in light of the fact that they have dedicated their entire dissertation to try to disprove that ben ha arbayim means that period of time following sunset.
 They admit that as it appears in Exodus 12, indeed, it means that period of time right after sunset.
 Did you see what they were using as the basis of their reasoning?
-The time factor for sacrificing the animals at the temple!
-And so, in order to substantiate a Jewish tradition (i.e., sacrificing at the temple); they are going to try to twist the Bible into that preconceived form.
+The time factor for sacrificing the animals at the Temple!
+And so, in order to substantiate a Jewish tradition (that is, sacrificing at the Temple); they are going to try to twist the Bible into that preconceived form.
 I will tell you—that is not "looking for truth"!